1kevinson/semantic2.5-starter-pack/README.md

 Welcome in this starter pack for building responsives app from scrath with bootstrap 5 framework

-# Bootstrap 5
+# Fomantic (fork of Semantic)

-bootstrap 5 is the next release of [bootstrap](https://github.com/twbs/bootstrap) framework
+Formantic 2.8 is the latest release of [Fomantic](https://fomantic-ui.com/introduction/getting-started.html) framework

 ## Installation